svmkhize/Leveraging-SQL-and-Microsoft-Power-BI-to-Analyze-OnyX-Coffee-Sales-Data-2019-2024-for-Insights/README.md

-# OnyX Coffee Sales Data from 2019 to 2024 Analysis with SQL for Business Insights
+# Leveraging SQL and Microsoft Power BI to Analyze OnyX Coffee Sales Data (2019-2024) for Business Insights.

 For more of my projects, visit [My Portfolio](https://svmkhize.github.io/Portfolio4SibusisoMkhize.github.io/)

 ## Table of Contents